Jerom Lastimosa: Seasons 84–85: Breakout seasons

 Despite getting offers from Korean Basketball League (KBL) teams, Lastimosa opted to stay with Adamson for another year.
 In a win against UE, he had 11 points, seven rebounds, and no turnovers.
 He dropped a career-high of 29 points when the Soaring Falcons edged the De La Salle Green Archers in an overtime win in the first round of Season 85 on October 22, 2022.
 In a loss to UP, he had 19 points, three rebounds, three assists and three steals.
 He didn't finish the game though, as he stepped on the foot of UP guard JD Cagulangan and had to be subbed out of the game.
 The injury, which was a dislocated right foot, caused him to miss most of their games in the second round.
 He returned to playing action against UE.
 In the next game, he made five of his eight threes for 23 points as Adamson kept its playoff hopes.
 Against NU, he hit a game-winning three-point shot with 5.5 seconds remaining.
 He was named co-UAAP Player of the Week along with La Salle's Bettina Binaohan, a women's basketball player.
 In a do-or-die contest for the last spot in the Final Four, he scored 11 straight points in the third quarter to help the Falcons take the lead against the Archers.
 He then made two clutch free throws with 12 seconds left in the game as Adamson held on for the win, and got their Final Four spot and a matchup with Ateneo.
 He finished the game with 22 points (on 4-of-10 shooting from three), and six assists.
 In their Final Four game against Ateneo, Ateneo's defense limited him to just 10 points on 4-of-15 shooting as Ateneo moved on to the Finals, and their season ended.

-A UAAP special award -- PSBankable Player of the Season -- was given to Lastimosa during Season 85 awarding ceremonies on December 14, 2022 after winning four Player of the Game honors.
+A UAAP special award—PSBankable Player of the Season—was given to Lastimosa during Season 85 awarding ceremonies on December 14, 2022 after winning four Player of the Game honors.

-He will continue to play for the team in his final year in UAAP Season 86.